deadlyvipers/dojo_rules/introduction.md

-Hello, my name Philippe Kalitine, I am software engineer.
+Hello, my name is Philippe Kalitine and I am a software engineer.